knative/docs/docs/eventing/experimental-features.md

 **Tracking issue**: [#5762](https://github.com/knative/eventing/pull/5762)

-When defining a Subscription, if this flag is enabled, validation will fail if the field `spec.subscriber` is not defined.
-This flag was implemented to follow the latest version of the [Knative Eventing Spec that can be found here](https://github.com/knative/specs/tree/main/specs/eventing)
+When defining a Subscription, if the `strict-subscriber` flag is enabled, validation fails if the field `spec.subscriber` is not defined.
+This flag was implemented to follow the latest version of the [Knative Eventing spec](https://github.com/knative/specs/tree/main/specs/eventing).

 A Subscription like the following example will fail validation if the previous flag is enabled:
 ```yaml